brunor97/brunor97/README.md

 - 👋 Hi, I’m @brunor97, a front-end Engineer from Portugal
-- 👀  I'm interested in travelling, gaming(mostly RPGs / anything story driven) and music (Metal, techno and weirder stuff)
+- 👀  I'm interested in travelling, gaming(mostly RPGs / anything story driven) and music (Metal, techno and weird stuff)
-- 🌱 I’m currently learning Vue.JS and have been working mostly with React for the past 2 years
+- 🌱 Currently working as a React developer and further expanding my knowledge in all things FE.
-- 📫 How to reach me: right here!
+- 📫 How to reach me: right here! (or LinkedIn 😁)

 <!---
 brunor97/brunor97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.